August 10, 2021

 ...then you will need to provide additional backing paperwork.
 Under TEAS Plus, you include these statements in your initial application, but TEAS Standard has you provide them later (leading to longer wait time and potential additional fees).

-Probably everyone’s least favorite part: the fees.
+Here’s everyone’s least favorite part of the process: the fees.
 Creating a trademark name for your business will be a business investment.
 The actual amount of this investment will largely depend on whether you opt for TEAS Standard or TEAS Plus.

-The Plus option requires that you address all of the requirements up front (which may result in a higher overall cost), but the fee per class of goods and services is lower ($250).
+With the Plus option, you’ll need to address all of the requirements up front (which may result in a higher overall cost), but the fee per class of goods and services is lower ($250).
 You pay all application fees at once when submitting your application.

 You should generally see your initial application appear in the Trademark Status and Document Retrieval (TSDR) system in about a week, although if you file without an International Class, applications can take up to 80 days.

-Ready to take it to the next level?
-Trademarks on Tap, our signature program, can help you complete the entire trademark process with less stress.
+Ready to take your business to the next level?
+Trademarks on Tap, our signature program, can help you complete the entire process with less stress.
+Plus, if you’re still stuck on how to name and/or trademark your services or products, this program can be your guide!